ajorgensen89/saga-comic/README.md

 ## [New Saga Comics](https://ajorgensen89.github.io/saga-comic/)
 ![Landing Page](assets/readme-images/LandingPage.png)

 Head purpose of page includes 'New Saga to 2022' and image of main characters.
 	The focus of the website is about the New Issues released this year after a hiatus, since 2018.

-	Includes a head title and the navigation down the page through anchor links.
+The webpage is in a 'scrolling' format and includes a head title and the navigation down the entire page through anchor links.

 ***
 ### Table of Contents